 As a result of continuous globalisation, all of the questions must increasingly be discussed and answered on an international rather than a national or European level.
 From a substantive perspective, an understanding and examination of the areas of IP law and competition law is impossible in isolation as these are after all embedded in general national and international legal orders.
 Thus, as already seen in the arrangement of IP rights, and above all in their application and enforcement, general principles and legal concepts of classical civil law come into effect.
 Viewed in a larger context, IP law and competition law can therefore, in a broader sense, be included with private business law, as it falls back on the central concepts of civil law, and further embraces partially bordering areas of law such as commercial law.
 In addition, from the related general questions of civil and commercial law, new research topics come up again and again – including the Institute’s core research areas.

-Economic research questions around the key subjects innovation and entrepreneurship are of high relevance to the legal research at the Max Planck Institute for Intellectual Property and Competition Law.
+Economic research questions around the key subjects innovation and entrepreneurship are of high relevance to the legal research at the Max Planck Institute for Innovation and Competition.
 Within the scope of a new department at the MPI, the new Munich Center for Innovation and Entrepreneurship Research (MCIER), a team of researchers examines these questions.
 MCIER engages in research to explore and analyze the courses, determinants, outcomes and implications of innovation and entrepreneurship processes.

 The primary task is basic research in the areas of IP law and competition law.
 Thanks to the close connection of its research fellows with diverse national and foreign universities, the Institute is capable to a large extent of incorporating insights that are won from its research activities into university teaching.
 In this way, significant relationships in commercial law issues are demonstrated at the student level.
 The teaching activities of members of the Institute often motivate students to take on work in academia.